joomla/Manual/docs/general-concepts/web-asset-manager.md

 :::note Note

-Named inline asset may be as dependency to another inline asset, however it is not recmomended to use an inline asset as dependency to non-inline asset.
+Named inline asset may be as dependency to another inline asset, however it is not recommended to use an inline asset as dependency to non-inline asset.
 This will work, but this behavior may changes in future.
 Prefer to use "position" instead.
 :::

 ## Working with a web component